 If you’re looking to work with many clients or even bootstrap a startup, you need people who work for you that you can trust and will help scale your time.
 That means having freelancers managing other freelancers in a place that’s visible to you like Slack.

 In this situation, your job as the primary digital marketing freelancer should be business development, retention, customer service, and refining services.

 To keep doing business development, you need processes in place you can hand-off to freelancers.
 And, of course, trust.
 Without trusting the people around you to execute, you’ll never scale a team.

 Avoid Fix Costs

 It pains me to write this section because I’ve lost thousands of dollars making the mistake of choosing fixed costs over variable costs.
 With freelance digital marketing, things change fast whether that’s Facebook’s or LinkedIn’s algorithm or even your client’s needs and budget.
-As a result, your income flow can change
+As a result, your income flow can change drastically month to month.

 To reduce the pain that happens from variance in income, you need to limit your fixed costs.
 That means keeping a remote team over having an office, ensuring you hire people on contract rather than making them employees, and lastly, bartering to keep software costs low.
 Sometimes writing a blog post about a piece of software is enough to get it for free and save you $1,000/year.

 The last, but often most overlooked step is niching down.
 If you want to be everything to everyone, then you’re playing a losing game.
 You rather be something to someone where they know what you stand for.
 This requires having a clear value proposition and niche.

 Don’t be the one-stop shop that does whatever a client asks.
 Pick something specific and brand yourself as the best with testimonials and referrals.
 This will attract the right audience for you and give you a never-ending source of leads.
 I also recommend avoiding even a small overlap.
 A great example is the ghostwriting company, Scribe Media.